What is roseola?

-Roseola is a disease caused by human herpes virus type 6B (HHV-6B) and possibly type 7 (HHV-7).
-These herpes viruses have only been identified in recent years and we are still learning about the full range of diseases caused by them.
+Roseola is a disease caused by the human herpes virus type 6B (HHV-6B) and possibly type 7 (HHV-7).
+These herpes viruses have only been identified in recent years, and we are still learning about the full range of diseases caused by them.

 Roseola is characterised by high fever lasting for 3–5 days, runny nose, irritability and tiredness.
 As the fever subsides a rash (exanthem) may appear on the face and body.

 Roseola is also known by the names roseola infantum and exanthem subitum.

 Who gets roseola?

 Roseola is most commonly seen in children between 6 months and three years of age.
 Most children (86%) will have had roseola by the age of 1 year.
 Roseola is rarely seen in adults, as infection during childhood probably confers lifelong immunity to the disease.
 Repeat attacks have been known to occur but are not common.

 How is roseola spread?

 Roseola is spread from person to person via the saliva of asymptomatic family members.
 The incubation period for roseola is approximately 9–10 days after exposure.